juno-v/prime-group-joins/README.md

 6. How many customers do we have?
 7. How many products do we carry?
 8. What is the total available on-hand quantity of diet pepsi?
+9. (Stretch) How much was the total cost for each order?
+10. (Stretch) How much has each customer spent in total?
+11. (Stretch) How much has each customer spent in total?
+Customers who have spent $0 should still show up in the table.
+It should say 0, not NULL (research coalesce).